Large pile of plastic waste

 Current policies to tackle plastics

-We’ve found that the existing plastic policy landscape often addresses specific plastic products or stages within the plastic lifecycle in an isolated way that inhibits joined-up approaches to tackle the plastic problem.
+The existing plastic policy landscape often addresses specific plastic products or stages within the plastics lifecycle in an isolated way that inhibits joined-up approaches to tackle the plastic problem.

 What is the Global Plastics Policy Centre?

 The Global Plastics Policy Centre is the first of its kind.
 It’s designed to give governments and industry groups the evidence needed to make better decisions on plastic policies.
-It’s the latest development from the University’s Revolution Plastics initiative.
+We are one of the core research centres of the University’s Revolution Plastics Institute.

 News from the Centre